printernet/myth-art/collections/modern-art.md

   - url: /img/collections/modern-art/TV Splatter. sharpie, Ink.
 18x24 $10,000.jpeg
     title: "TV Splatter"
     description: "sharpie, Ink.
 18x24 $10,000"
-  - url: /img/collections/modern-art/Was it all about my face?
-Spray Paint.
+  - url: /img/collections/modern-art/Was it all about my face Spray Paint.
 18x24 $3,000.jpeg
     title: "Was it all about my face?"
     description: "Spray Paint.
 18x24 $3,000"
-  - url: /img/collections/modern-art/What if ?
-Sharpie, Acrylic.
+  - url: /img/collections/modern-art/What if Sharpie, Acrylic.
 18x24 $15,000.jpeg
     title: "What if ?"
     description: "Sharpie, Acrylic.
 18x24 $15,000"
 ---